sebHanssen/GameLauncher/README.md

 ### Safety checks
 There aren't enough tests and checks in this project.

-For further development, I would create more checks that would prevent these kind of situations:
+For further development, I would create more checks that would prevent these kinds of situations:

 - Trying to launch the game without having a version selected
 - Errors if application can't find version(s) or resources for the selected version